 Posted by Bethany Frank on 14 Sep 2016

 AI’s potential was originally limited due to the high cost and relatively low computing power of technology available at the time.
-Research in the field was largely confined to the exclusive labs of elite universities until computers became cheap enough for others to explore AI for practical use.
+Research in the field was largely confined to exclusive labs of elite universities until computers became cheap enough for others to explore AI for practical use.

 Classic AI eventually emerged, first designed to solve simple problems through a specific knowledge base.
 These kinds of applications can perform tasks based on a given set of rules fed into the system.
-While its potential for innovation is limited compared to today's technology, classic AI has become common throughout everyday life – predictive text applications, virtual assistants like Amazon’s Echo, and programmable thermostats are examples.
+While its potential for innovation is limited compared to today's technology, classic AI has become common in everyday life – predictive text applications, virtual assistants like Amazon’s Echo, and programmable thermostats are examples.

-From an academic perspective, there still isn’t anything on the market that can be considered true artificial intelligence, despite all the strides made in the field.
+From an academic perspective, there isn’t anything on the market that can be considered true artificial intelligence, despite all the strides made in the field.
 At its purest, AI should be human-like in its ability to think independently and interact with its external environment.
 (Think Skynet, which doesn’t exist...yet.)

 In contrast, what we see today are applications of machine learning, or the process of self-learning from data without human intervention.
 Spam detection, for example, is an example of basic machine learning — the system improves its ability to recognize junk email over time.